 |---|---|---|---|

-| Clicker/Marker | Introduce the marker, click, then treat for any calm behaviour | 5 minutes | Millet, tiny fruit pieces |
+| Clicker/Marker | Introduce the marker, click, then treat for calm behaviour | 5 minutes | Millet, tiny fruit pieces |

-| Step-up | Offer a finger, click on the step, reward immediately | 5–10 reps | Seed or small nut pieces |
+| Step-up | Offer a finger, click when they step up, reward immediately | 5–10 repetitions | Seed or small nut pieces |

 | Targeting | Hold the target near the beak, click on touch, and move the target gradually | 5–10 minutes | Apple bit, millet spray |